bright79/axis_5514_ContinuousMove/README.md

 # ContinuousMove Vulnerability of Axis 5514 Camera

-This page show the details of the vulnerability found in AXIS 5514 Camera, I hope AXIS can fix this bug as soon as possible, because some of such cameras are maybe still in use.
+This page show the details of the vulnerability found in AXIS 5514 Camera, I hope AXIS can fix this bug as soon as possible, because some of such cameras are still in use.

 Description